mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 Then, the Three Collective Pure Precepts.
 This is living in profound aspiration to help all sentient beings.

-And then, the Ten Prohibitory Precepts are [how] to throw yourself into the universe.
-Putting aside your ego; putting aside [the assertion of yourself in the ego].
+And then, the Ten Prohibitory Precepts are [how] to throw yourself into the universe, putting aside your ego, putting aside [the assertion of yourself in the ego].
 How do you put aside [the assertion of yourself] in the ego?
 Well, you have to follow the teaching, and at least [the] ten prohibitory precepts.

 [Let’s repeat the] structure of the ritual: